daniel-aziz/couponSystem-backend/README.md

 ## How to use?
 Download locally and open in your preferred IDE.\
-check for updated dependencies in pom.xml, configure the SQL in your machine, and configure application.properties in the resources folder.
+check for updated dependencies in pom.xml, configure the SQL in your machine, and configure application.properties in the resources' folder.